 In our quiet little apartment, I open up the windows and watch the moonset above the city skyline.
 I speak a prayer of naming, madly in love with all the things the moon might be.

-This piece originally appeared in SageWoman Magazine, Issue 83.
+This piece was originally published in SageWoman Magazine, Issue 83.
 (December 2012)

 • “Raising Moon,” by Andrea (CC) [source]